Kuskusky: Captives

-Hugh Gibson, 14, was captured in July, 1756 by Lenape Indians, outside Robinson's Fort, near present-day Southwest Madison Township, Perry County, Pennsylvania, north of Carlisle, Pennsylvania.
+Hugh Gibson, 14, was captured in July, 1756 by Lenape Indians, outside Robinson's Fort, near present-day Southwest Madison Township, Pennsylvania, north of Carlisle, Pennsylvania.
 His mother and a neighbor were killed by the Indians, and he was brought to Kittanning, where he was adopted by Shingas' brother Pisquetomen, a Delaware chief (who Gibson refers to as "Bisquittam").
-Gibson was living in Kittanning when it was attacked by Colonel John Armstrong's forces on 8 September, 1756.
+Gibson was living in Kittanning when it was attacked by Colonel John Armstrong's forces on 8 September 1756.
 After the attack, he was taken to "Kuskuskin [Hog-Town] on the Mahoning."
 While there, Gibson one day remarked that "he had heard that the white people were coming against the Indians," which was overheard by Pisquetomen's brother and his wife, who said they would see Gibson burnt alive as soon as Pisquetomen returned.
 Pisquetomen instead took Gibson to live with him in a tent outside Kuskusky, rather than have him killed.
 In March, 1759, Gibson escaped, together with Marie Le Roy and Barbara Leininger and a Scotsman named David Brackenridge, and walked 250 miles to Fort Pitt (then under construction).

-Richard and Catharine Bard were captured by Lenape Indians at their mill in York County, Pennsylvania, on 13 April, 1758.
+Richard and Catharine Bard were captured by Lenape Indians at their mill in York County, Pennsylvania, on 13 April 1758.
 Six others, including two children and Thomas Potter, brother of General James Potter, were also captured, and the mill was burned.
 The prisoners were taken to Fort Duquesne, but on the way Thomas Potter, one of the children and another man were killed, and Richard Bard escaped.
 Catharine Bard was taken to Kuskusky where she was forced to watch the torture and death of another male prisoner.
-After a few days she was taken to Shamokin, a nearby Lenape village, where she lived until her husband returned to ransom her.
+After a few days she was taken to Shomoken, a Lenape village near Crosswicks, New Jersey, where she lived until her husband returned to ransom her.